helium/react-native-helium/guides/Account.md

 Use this module to interact with Helium crypto accounts.

-For example creating an account keypair, generating challenge words to confirm users have written down their words, and get a list of possible account words that match a given substring.
+For example create an account with {@link createKeypair}, {@link generateChallengeWords} to confirm users have written down their words, and {@link getMatchingWords}
+to get a list of possible account words that match a given substring.

 ## Import the module